davebshow/goblin/docs/index.rst

     >>> loop.run_until_complete(go(g))
     # {'properties': {'name': [{'value': 'Leif', 'id': 3}]}, 'label': 'developer', 'id': 2, 'type': 'vertex'}

-For more information on using the :py:class:`goblin.driver.graph.AsyncGraph<AsyncGraph>`, see the :doc:`GLV docs</glv>`
+For more information on using the :py:class:`AsyncGraph<goblin.driver.graph.AsyncGraph>`, see the :doc:`GLV docs</glv>`